Olathe – County Seat

 Johnson County was once part of the large territory of the Osage Indians.
 After the Indian Removal Act of 1930, the United States government reserved much of the area for a reservation for the Shawnee Indians, who were relocated from east of the Mississippi River.

-The first white hunter to come to Kansas is believed to have been Jacob Pursley, who in 1802 crossed the eastern part of Kansas making his way to New Mexico.
+The first white hunter to come to Kansas is believed to have been Jacob Pursley, who, in 1802, crossed the eastern part of Kansas, making his way to New Mexico.

 Other adventurous men followed and soon trade was established between Santa Fe, New Mexico, and Booneville, Missouri, which was then the frontier town of the West.
-Over the years, Independence, Missouri secured the trade and became the starting point for westward-bound expeditions on the Santa Fe Trail.
+Over the years, Independence, Missouri, secured the trade and became the starting point for westward-bound expeditions on the Santa Fe Trail.
 The trade grew to such an extent that in 1825 the Government employed Major George Sibley to establish a wagon road from the Missouri line to Santa Fe, New Mexico.
-This road ran through Johnson County from Little Santa Fe, Missouri to about four miles south of Olathe.
+This road ran through Johnson County from Little Santa Fe, Missouri, to about four miles south of Olathe.

-The founding of Shawnee Methodist Mission and the Indian Manual Labor School in 1839 was one of the most important events in early county history.
-The first church, other than the Mission, was established in Shawnee in 1840 and was known as the “Old Log Church.”
+The founding of the Shawnee Methodist Mission and the Indian Manual Labor School in 1839 was one of the most important events in early county history.
+The first church, besides the Mission, was established in Shawnee in 1840 and was known as the “Old Log Church.”
 The first county fair was held in the Edgerton/Gardner area, and the first school districts were formed at the same time.

 The first election held in the territory was in the fall of 1853 before the organization of the county.
 At this election, Reverend Thomas Johnson of the Shawnee Mission was elected delegate to Congress to urge the organization of the territory.
 However, because he was chosen without the authority of the law, he was not admitted to a seat as a delegate.